We may earn a commission when you click on the affiliate links in this post.

-Nick’s Authentic Italian Spaghetti recipe comes straight from Italy.
-Tomatoes, basil, onions, and carrots flavor the meat to make the perfect sauce!
+This Authentic Italian Spaghetti recipe comes straight from Italy.
+Tomatoes, basil, onions, and carrots flavor the meat to make the perfect spaghetti sauce.
+This is the best spaghetti recipe you will ever try!

 - Tips For Making Italian Spaghetti